lammps/lammps/doc/src/pair_modify.rst

    command with weights like 1.0e-10 or 0.999999999 instead of 0.0 or 1.0,
    respectively, which enables to reset each them to any value between 0.0 and 1.0 inclusively.
-Otherwise you can set **all** global weights to an arbitrary number outside of 0.0 or 1.0, like 0.5, and then you have to override **all** *special* settings for **all** sub-styles which use the 1-2, 1-3, and 1-4 exclusion weights in their force/energy computation.
+Otherwise you can set **all** global weights to an arbitrary number between 0.0 or 1.0, like 0.5, and then you have to override **all** *special* settings for **all** sub-styles which use the 1-2, 1-3, and 1-4 exclusion weights in their force/energy computation.